 Are you a Patriots fan?
 Replace your dining room pendant with this glossy red shade; swap out your living room accent chairs for a pair of sleek armless slipper chairs in classic navy; update your kitchen with contemporary bar stools in red, and get comfy in bed on this Patriots bedrest pillow.
 Pictured above: Red Penelope Pendant Light, Navy Twill Armless Chair, Orbit Red Faux Leather Adjustable Stool, and New England Patriots NFL Bedrest Pillow (we apologize, but these items are no longer available.)

 Or are you rooting for the Giants?
 A blue giclee ceiling light looks great over a plate of nachos on a kitchen table; add an extra red leather chair or two to seat your Superbowl fan friends; get festive with a string of red, white, and blue LED lights; replace your everyday white lampshades with unexpected red silk ones; and hang a graphic piece of appropriately-colored New York artwork.
-Pictured: Blue Giclee Ceiling Light, Maxfield Brick Red Bicast Leather Tub Chair (no longer available), LED Red White and Blue 12' Long Rope Light, Red Silk Dupinoi Lamp Shade, and Woolworth Building Framed 29" High Wall Art.
+Pictured: Blue Giclee Ceiling Light, Maxfield Brick Red Bicast Leather Tub Chair (no longer available), LED Red White and Blue 12' Long Rope Light, Red Silk Dupioni Lamp Shade, and Woolworth Building Framed 29" High Wall Art.
 (We apologize that many of these items are no longer available.)